openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       a.bar() // Class instance extension function is called A.goo() // Static extension function is called

-As extension functions are dispatched statically they active for all derived classes till the next definition of the extension function for the derived class.
+As *extension functions* are dispatched statically, they remain active for all derived classes until the next definition of the *extension function* for the derived class is found.

 .. code-block:: typescript
    :linenos: